-Challenging and complex behaviours are often a problem associated with dementia.
+Complex behaviours are often a problem associated with

-At Belle Vue our multidisciplinary team of GPs, nurses, psychiatrists, psychologists, and occupational therapists work holistically with our ladies and gentlemen, delivering clinical services to help keep them calm and safe in our environment.
+At Belle Vue our multidisciplinary team of nurses, psychologists, physiotherapists, behaviour specialists, nutritionists, speech and language specialists and occupational therapists work holistically with our ladies and gentlemen, delivering clinical services to help keep them calm and safe in our environment.

-Our team are proficient and experienced in monitoring and evaluating challenging behaviours, establishing what the triggers are and subsequently putting procedures in place to manage them suitably.
+Our team are proficient and experienced in monitoring and evaluating complex behaviours, establishing what the triggers are and subsequently putting procedures in place to manage them suitably.

 Some of the symptoms of challenging behaviour we see are: